Key takeaways

 - No voice cloning — Cannot create custom voices from samples

-- Less emotional range — Professional focus may limit expressive applications
+- Less emotional range — Professional focus may limit expressive applications; developers consistently rate ElevenLabs higher on expressiveness

-- Enterprise pricing — May be expensive for consumer applications
+- Enterprise pricing — Aura-2 doubled per-character price over Aura-1; may be expensive for consumer applications

 Pricing & Licensing